WHAT IS THE BLESSING OF THE ANIMALS?

 For more than twenty years, Emmanuel Episcopal Church has hosted a Blessing of the Animals in early October near the Feast Day of St. Francis’ Day.
-Since 2018 this event has been jointly hosted with the National Sporting Library & Museum (NSLM).
-In 2019, 94 dogs, including a retired military dog, 5 horses, 6 cats, an African Parrot, an owl, a rabbit and several toy animals took part.
+St. Francis of Assisi is the internationally acknowledged 12th-century patron saint of animals and the environment.
+Since 2018 the event has been jointly hosted with the National Sporting Library & Museum (NSLM) at 102 The Plains Road in Middleburg.

 Blessings will be given by ministers, priests and a rabbi from area congregations.
-Rabbi Rose Lyn Jacob of Madison County, Pastor Tracey Lyons of Mt.
-Zion–Willisville Chapel Cooperative Parish (UMC), Father Christopher Murphy of St. Stephen the Martyr Roman Catholic Church in Middleburg, and Pastor Herman Nelson of Shiloh Baptist Church, Middleburg, will co-officiate The Blessing of the Animals with the Rev. LeCouteur.
+Rabbi Rose Lyn Jacob of Madison County, Pastor Pastor Jonathan Lamb of Middleburg United Methodist Church, Father Christopher Murphy of St. Stephen the Martyr Roman Catholic Church in Middleburg, and Pastor Herman Nelson of Shiloh Baptist Church, Middleburg, will co-officiate The Blessing of the Animals with the Rev. LeCouteur.

 Father Gene says, "Because we rely so much on our animal companions for comfort, we should take the opportunity to come together and thank God for this gift.”